ggerrietts/vertebrate-django/README.md

 but I think I'm using the json library, which suggests 2.6 or newer.
 On a UNIXy system, you can get this up and running by doing something like the following:

+0. when you clone this project, rename it "spine" (oops)
 1. sudo easy_install -U pip
 2. sudo pip install -U virtualenv
 3. mkdir $HOME/pythons